-Shall be used according to the syntax and semantics global_CRC_type for MHASPacketType PACTYP_GLOBAL_CRC16 as specified in ISO/IEC 23008-3:2022.
+global_crc_num_protected_packets is a 6-bit field that indicates the number of stream packets protected by the CRC check defined in stream packet types GLOBAL_CRC16_SPT or GLOBAL_CRC32_SPT.

+global_crc_value_16bits is set according to local_crc_value_16bits.

 Global CRC 32

-Shall be used according to the syntax and semantics global_CRC_type for MHASPacketType PACTYP_GLOBAL_CRC32 as specified in ISO/IEC 23008-3:2022.
+global_crc_value_32bits is set according to local_crc_value_32bits.

 Auxiliary metadata semantics

-An AM unit shall only occur as the first stream packet in the bitstream.
+If present, an auxiliary metadata (AM) packet shall only occur as the first stream packet in the bitstream.

-am_header_crc32 is the CRC calculated over the byte sequence starting with the byte containing the am_reserved_flag until the end of auxiliary_metadata( ).
+am_header_crc32 is the 32-bit Castagnoli CRC (CRC-32C, using Castagnoli polynomial 0x1EDC6F41) calculated over the byte sequence starting with the byte containing the am_extension_present_flag until the end of auxiliary_metadata( ).

 am_extension_present_flag shall be equal to 0 in bitstreams that conform to this version of this Specification.
 However, decoders that conform to this version of this Specification shall allow the value 1 to be present and shall ignore the value.
 It is possible that a future version of this Specification will allow the value 1 and specify its meaning.